survivejs/react-book/manuscript/drafts/asset_management.md

 ## Optimizing Caching

 When users hit the URL of your application they will need to download different assets.
 CSS, JavaScript, HTML, images and fonts.
-The great thing about Webpack is that you can stop thinking how you should download all these assets.
+The great thing about webpack is that you can stop thinking how you should download all these assets.
 You can do it through JavaScript.

 > OccurenceOrderPlugin